 Practical Submission Dates

 The NDEM2 Assignment must be submitted using the NEBOSH online assessment platform.
+Assessments are due by 12pm (midday) UK time on the submission date shown.
 The confirmed submission periods available are specified below:

 Submission Period Opens

 |03 May 2023||24 May 2023||03 August 2023|

 Further guidance about this Assignment and how to submit it, is available within the Resources section.

 Successful learners are invited to attend the NEBOSH Graduation and Awards Ceremony in the summer following successful completion of their Diploma.

 For further details please click here.

 NEBOSH offers a range of qualifications that bring you success and advancement in your chosen field.